bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 `MachInst` for each architecture) is a large Rust enum and some trait methods for fetching and rewriting register metadata, pretty-printing a disassembly, and the like.
-If we generated this information from a table of metadata (e.g. a checked-in TOML or YAML file), the result would be easier to use and less error-prone.
+If we generated this information from a table of metadata (e.g. a TOML or YAML file), the result would be easier to use and less error-prone.
 Then the only handwritten code should be (i) the emission code for each instruction format (we do *not* want to revert to Rust-code-in-strings that solved this problem in the old backends' DSL), and (ii) handwritten helpers for things like immediate formats and type predicates, invoked from ISLE as extractors.

 Once we have fully migrated the lowering patterns, we have much more freedom (i) to improve the lowerings, and (ii) to change the